langej1/CSC101final/README.md

     "sick" : ["Get some meds" , "Pull the plug" , "Buy the coffin now"] }
+  #in case they ask a question I didn't think of.
-  default_response = ("I'm not sure I can help you with that.") def random_response(words):
+  default_response = ("I'm not sure I can help you with that.")
+  #gives a random response from the list of responses
+  def random_response(words):
     responses = []
     for word in words: